adrianjonmiller/Js/README.md

 ### Scoped

-JsDash will crawl the <body> by default but can be scoped to a specific element by passing it a selector
+JsDash will crawl the 'body' element by default but can be scoped to a specific element by passing it a selector

 ```js
 var js = new Js('#main');